temporalio/documentation/docs/cli/index.md

 temporal server start-dev
 ```

-This launches a server on `localhost:7233` and a web interface at <http://localhost:8233>.
+The command launches a server on `localhost:7233` and a web interface at <http://localhost:8233>.

 By default, data isn't persisted.
-If you want to save Workflows, use the `--db-filename` flag:
+If you want to save Workflows, use the `--db-filename` option:

 ```bash
 temporal server start-dev --db-filename temporal.db